INEFF.org

 How might we define Experimental Fiction Filmmaking?

 EFF draws upon traditions in cinema, specifically experimental film, art cinema and expanded cinema, but also specific philosophical concerns and practitioner insights and sensibilities.
 EFF is not tied to one particular movement or period of cinema history, some of its varied histories can be traced back to the modernist period in the early 20th century, for example the early works of Surrealism in cinema, photogenie and the work of Jean Epstein and Louis Delluc, or the experiments in montage of Sergei Eisenstein and Dziga Vertov.
 More contemporary examples can be found in the work of Agnes Varda, Vera Chytilova, William Greaves, Lars von Trier, Claire Denis, Werner Herzog, Andrei Tarkovsky, Harmony Korine, Luis Bunuel, Lucile Hadzihalilovic, Tsai Ming Liang, Wong Kar Wai, Philippe Grandrieux, Apichatpong Weerasethakul, Mike Figgis, and many others.
-However, the aim of this symposium is not to re-reclassify the history of cinema based on narrative or formal markers, but rather to establish and develop a set of experimental methods and approaches to fiction film production, which will expand on the creative potential of cinema and provide guidance and inspiration to both established and emerging filmmakers, in a rapidly developing technological context.
-Alongside this practical experimentation, the symposium asks how experimental fiction filmmaking might enable new modes of critical engagement and interpretation with the processes developed and the films made, within their theoretical, philosophical and ethical contexts.
+However, the aim of INEFF is not to re-reclassify the history of cinema based on narrative or formal markers, but rather to establish and develop a set of experimental methods and approaches to fiction film production, which will expand on the creative potential of cinema and provide guidance and inspiration to both established and emerging filmmakers, in a rapidly developing technological context.
+Alongside this practical experimentation, we ask how experimental fiction filmmaking might enable new modes of critical engagement and interpretation with the processes developed and the films made, within their theoretical, philosophical and ethical contexts.

 Film fiction continues to be a form of storytelling under constant development, whether in terms of exploration of film’s unique audio-visual possibilities of expression and communication, or new processes afforded to filmmakers through changing cultural and technological contexts.
 Therefore, film fiction can benefit from new conceptualisations of storytelling that are rooted both in the specificity of film as a medium, and the way different contexts and processes might be brought to film anew.
 Practice-as-research in film is a useful approach to developing such new conceptual approaches.